mangushev/mfgan/docs/index.md

 Prediction

 It runs similar to evaluation.
 I do not do this, but input data must form input with extra position at the end like: ACTUAL DATA + 1 taking into account max sequence length.
-Tis is because of transformer output with input length equal to the putput.
+This is because of transformer output with input length equal to the transformer output.
 Generator transformer masks last position.
 Output is onehot.
-I produce a sorted from high to low top 10 for each output.
+I produce a sorted from high to low top 10 probabilities for each output.
 There is a parameter to suppress items if probability in those top 10 actually extremely low.
-They have no value, customer is not really interested in those.CVS output looks like this:
+They have no value, customer is not really interested in those.
+CVS output looks like this:

 4687
 6009,6329,10076,8385,3677,7131,3659,2008,8701,3873